ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

 .. figure:: img/concepts/Reduction.png
    :align: center

-   Schematic respresentation on the reduction algorithm with 8 GPU threads.
+   Schematic representation on the reduction algorithm with 8 GPU threads.

 For a detail analysis of how to optimize reduction operations in CUDA/HIP check this presentation `Optimizing Parallel Reduction in CUDA <https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf>`_